Differences Between 2D and 3D Shapes

 Key Differences Between 2D and 3D Shapes

-Below are the lists of points; describe the key differences between 2D vs 3D Shapes:
+Below are the lists of points that describe the key differences between 2D vs 3D Shapes:

 - The basic key difference between 2D and 3D Shapes is an axis that is 90 degrees from the other two axes.

 - In engineering drawings, 2D shaped drawing is hard to read by non-engineering people; instead, many people can read 3D shaped drawings.

 - The number of surfaces and edges are more in 3D shape compared to 2D shapes.

 - When we want to explain any product through 2D shapes, then we have to draw the number of views like front view, top view, side view, and bottom view.
 Sometimes we have to draw more views depend upon the product, but in 3D view, we can clear the objective view of the customer in a single view.

 - Dimensional, it is very much easier to explain the detailed dimensions of every single edge of a part in 2D shapes or drawings.
 In 3 dimensions, only the outer dimension gets cleared; it’s hard to show all details.

 - Basically, when we draw a sectional view or a detailed view of any part, small features and hidden features are highlighted using 2D shapes.
 In 3D shapes, this detailing is not possible.

 - Shadow of any object drawn on drawing paper isn’t possible to show when we draw in 2D shape drawing.
 As that show reflects in another degree or third axes, namely Z. To show the shadow, we need is to be drawn in 3D always.

 - 2D shapes show the primary effect like raw shapes available squares, pentagon, hexagon, etc., which helps to draw any complex shapes in the software’s while drawing any 2D shape.
 Instead, in 3D, we can make use of these squares n pentagon but couldn’t accumulate all together.